Former Region 7 (Johannesburg)

-Region 7 was an administrative district in the city of Johannesburg, South Africa, from 2000 to 2006.
-It included the densely populated Alexandra township and was one of Johannesburg's eastern boundary sections, situated in the north-east of the city.
+Region 7 was an administrative district in the City of Johannesburg, South Africa, from 2000 to 2006.
+It included the densely populated Alexandra township and the town of Modderfontein and was one of Johannesburg's eastern boundary sections, situated in the north-east of the city.
 Regions 2 (Midrand), 3 (Sandton), and 8 (Central) were to its west, with Midrand also forming its northern boundary.
 It touched on Region 9 (Johannesburg South) in the south.
-Its position gives it good access to the City's eastern neighbours, such as Kempton Park, Germiston, and Boksburg.
+Its position gives it good access to the City's eastern neighbours, such as Kempton Park and Germiston.
 The region was abolished with a reorganisation of regions in 2006.